ageras-com/ageras-api-php/docs/Api/InvoicesApi.md

         'partner_id' => "partner_id_example"; // string | Filter Invoices by a given Partner.
         'client_id' => "client_id_example"; // string | Filter Invoices by a given Client.
         'is_paid' => false; // bool | Filter invoices by whether or not they are paid.
         'is_overdue' => false; // bool | Filter invoices by whether they are overdue or not.
-An overdue is an invoice where the payment date has been reached but the invoice hasn't been paid.
+An invoice is overdue when the payment deadline has passed but the invoice hasn't been paid.
         'sort' => "created_at"; // string | Desired sorting.
         'geo_code' => "geo_code_example"; // string | Geographic Location Code.
         'invoice_number' => "invoice_number_example"; // string | Invoice Number.
         'has_subscription_line_item' => false; // bool | Filter invoices by whether they are related to subscription or not.
         'query' => "query_example"; // string | General query string for searching vouchers.
+        'dunning_stage' => 56; // int | Filter invoices by whether or not they have reached the given dunning stage(s).
         'limit' => 56; // int | The number of resources to be returned.
         'page' => 56; // int | The page position in the result.
     ];